-The Charter under which the Investment Committee operates was reviewed and approved by the Board on 20 May 2021.
-The Committee comprises not less than three non-executive Directors appointed by the Board and the Dean.
+The Charter under which the Investment Committee operates was reviewed and approved by the Board on 1 September 2022.
+The Committee comprises three or more non-executive Directors appointed by the Board, in addition to the Dean.

-The Dean, Internal, Executive Director Corporate Services and Chief Financial Officer and other executive officers of the Company are invited to attend as required.
+The Dean, Internal, Chief Operating Officer and Chief Financial Officer and other executive officers of the Company are invited to attend as required.